 There are two different HubSpot accounts that allow for Marketplace submission: a Partner account, or a Marketplace provider account.
-We're unable to add provider functionality to any other type of HubSpot account.
+HubSpot is unable to add provider functionality to any other type of HubSpot account.

 Some partners manage their Marketplace listings in their Partner account to use the templates in the same account.
-Other partners manage their listings in a separate Marketplace account to keep the assets separate from other assets in their design manager tool.
+Other partners manage their listings in a separate Marketplace account to keep the templates separate from other templates in their design manager tool.

 Products submitted to or published in the Marketplace live in the HubSpot Marketplace system.
 This ensures that providers can continue to edit them in their own account without the changes affecting customers’ purchases.
 To update a Marketplace listing, a provider must resubmit the listing so it can be reviewed and republished.

 Customers who have purchased previous versions of a product in a listing can update to the latest version free of charge.

-Once you have listed an asset in the marketplace, you will need to contact HubSpot support in order to change your provider name.
+Once you have listed a template in the marketplace, you will need to contact HubSpot Support to change your provider name.

 Possible reasons you may not see a product when trying to create a listing include:

 - The template is currently listed in the Marketplace or contains elements from a currently listed template.

 - The template isn't supported in the Marketplace (transactional emails, ticket emails, etc.)

 - The template is a clone of a template from the Marketplace.

 When creating preview URLs you must use your own domain name if available.
 If you don't have a domain that is available to use, HubSpot provides each account with a system domain in the following URL structure:

 Yes, a single template can be used in multiple themes.
 A common example of when a template may be used in multiple themes is if a provider offers a Starter and Premium version of the same theme.